serilog/serilog-sinks-opentelemetry/README.md

 These resource attributes may be provided as a `Dictionary<string, Object>` when configuring a logger.
-While OpenTelemetry allows resource attributes with rich values; however, this implementation _only_ supports resource attributes with primitive values.
+While OpenTelemetry allows resource attributes with rich values, this implementation _only_ supports resource attributes with primitive values.

-:warning: Resource attributes with non-primitive values will be silently ignored.
+> :warning: Resource attributes with non-primitive values will be silently ignored.

 This example shows how the resource attributes can be specified when